 Rosé of course!

-In all honestly though, it really does pair incredibly well.
+In all honestly, rosé really does pair incredibly well with Grilled Beet Salad!
 The cranberries are sweet and concentrated, but balanced by the dry acidic wine, and the bacon and cheese add both texture and savoriness.
 I really can’t think of a better match.
 We recommend a dry fruity rosé for this.
 Oregon Pinot Noir Rosé’s are the ideal match, but I think a Spanish Rosado or Italian, or a California Rosé made from Pinot Noir grapes will work just as good!

 If you like this recipe we’d truly appreciate it if you would give this recipe a star review!
 And if you share any of your pics on Instagram use the hashtag #vindulge.
 We LOVE to see it when you cook our recipes.